laravel/docs/upgrade.md

 For more information on environment configuration, view the [full documentation](/docs/{{version}}/installation#environment-configuration).

-> **Note:** You will need to place the appropriate `.env` file and values on your production server before deploying your Laravel 5 application.
+> {note} You will need to place the appropriate `.env` file and values on your production server before deploying your Laravel 5 application.

 #### Configuration Files